lsgunth/failcov/README.md

 However, this project had the following additional goals that mallocfail did not meet::

   1. Fewer dependencies.
-The goal is for this library to consist of onl<y a single C file that can be easily integrated into an existing testing framework.
+The goal is for this library to consist of only a single C file that can be easily integrated into an existing testing framework.
 The only dependency is `libunwind` (which is packaged by most distributions).